DevToys-app/DevToys/CONTRIBUTING.md

 * Now you should be able to build and run DevToys on your machine.
 If it fails, try close the solution and reopen it again.

 **If x64 doesn't work, use the architecture of your system*

+# Internationalization and localization

+* After following `How to Build and Run DevToys from source`, open `src/DevTools.sln` with Visual Studio.
+* Copy the folder `dev/impl/DevTools.Common/Strings/en` and rename the copied folder with the language indication of your choice.
+For example, "fr-FR" for French (France).
+* Open each `.resw` files and translate the text.
+* Open `dev/impl/DevTools.Common/LanguageManager.tt`.
+* Copy the following block and add it to the line below: https://etienne-baudoux.visualstudio.com/Side%20projects/_git/DevTools/?path=src/dev/impl/DevTools.Common/LanguageManager.tt&version=GC35fe1ba4bf76a1a4e8274f8ce3119c384325634b&lineStyle=plain&line=100&lineEnd=106&lineStartColumn=18&lineEndColumn=18
+* Change the `Identifier`, `DisplayName` and `Culture` to match your language.
+* Save the file.
+Visual Studio will ask you to confirm.
+Click Yes.
+* Build and Run the app and test your changes.

+// TODO: We should seriously consider a solution where contributors don't need to change LanguageManager.tt

 # Coding